The Impact of Enmeshment Trauma: 7 Life-Altering Effects You Need to Know

 Multi-Generational Enmeshment

-Close relationships between parents, grandparents, and children can result in generational entanglement.
+Close relationships among parents, grandparents, and children can lead to generational entanglement.
 This could lead to a never-ending cycle of emotional reliance and blurred boundaries.

 Marital Enmeshment

-Sometimes a pair might become so emotionally entangled that they lose their identity and become overly dependent on one another.
-Personal growth may be hampered, and the relationship may suffer.
+Sometimes a pair becomes so emotionally entangled that they lose their identity and become overly dependent on one another.
+Personal growth gets hampered, and the relationship suffers.

 Extended Family Enmeshment